J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## Web Development
 I'm an experienced Creative Technologist and have built and shipped apps using node, JavaScript and .NET and SQL Postgres, using queues, caching, continuous integration etc. I might even know some CSS.
 ## Side projects
-When I'm not working on the internet, I like to build things on retro tech.
-Specifically, I've recently been delving into the realm of Atari 2600 and Atari Lynx games programming using C++, Assembly code and the CC65 (Cc65 is a compiler for the 6502 which is the processor of the Atari Lynx.)
+When I'm not working on the internet, I love to delve into the obscure and long-forgotten.
+More recently been delving into the realm of Atari 2600 and Atari Lynx games programming using C++, Assembly code and the CC65 (Cc65 is a compiler for the 6502 which is the processor of the Atari Lynx.)
-If youre interested in reading about my adventures, I implore you to visit my personal blog:
+If youre interested in reading about my adventures, You ought to check out my blog @ [Guzzolene](https://www.guzzolene.com "Guzzolene")
-[Guzzolene](https://www.guzzolene.com "Guzzolene")

 This site is built with [Gatsby.js](https://github.com/gatsbyjs/gatsby "Gatsby.js") and [Typography.js](https://kyleamathews.github.io/typography.js/ "Typography.js")